ONTAP 9

 • Beginning with ONTAP 9.10.1, the network interface CLI commands include an -rdma-protocols parameter for NFS over RDMA configurations.
 Creating network interfaces for NFS over RDMA configurations is supported in ONTAP System Manager beginning in ONTAP 9.12.1.
 For more information, see Configure LIFS for NFS over RDMA.

-• Beginning with ONTAP 9.11.1, automatic iSCSI LIF failover is available on All-Flash SAN Array (ASA) series.
+• Beginning with ONTAP 9.11.1, automatic iSCSI LIF failover is available on All-Flash SAN Array (ASA) platforms.

 iSCSI LIF failover is automatically enabled (the failover policy is set to sfo-partner-only and the auto-revert value is set to true) on newly created iSCSI LIFs if no iSCSI LIFs exist in the specified SVM or if all existing iSCSI LIFs in the specified SVM are already enabled with iSCSI LIF failover.